catalinred/catalinred.github.com/_posts/2014-03-03-moving-from-wordpress-to-jekyll.markdown

 I've read a lot of inspiring articles on moving from WordPress to Jekyll, yet the one you're reading now is a bit different, this one is merely mine.
 Jekyll might not be the easiest way to blog but it's one of the most challenging for sure. *Blogging Like a Hacker*, by its creator, [Tom Preston-Werner](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html), might be the best title ever that describes Jekyll.
 However, don't get me wrong, I'm not a hacker.
 Not even close. :)

-I'm still a big fan of WordPress, I'm still using it for other projects, I'll still recommend to others.
-But this time I just wanted something different.
-Lately I thought a lot about it and this move was part of my New Year's resolutions.
+I'm still a big fan of WordPress, I'm still using it for other projects and recommend to others.
+But this time I just wanted something different, I thought about this move a lot it was part of my New Year's resolutions.

 From the start, I knew what moving from WordPress to Jekyll will involve, so I made my homeworks, some things worked as expected and some other not but in the end I made it.
 This article is a plain HTML file generated with Jekyll and it was written using Markdown.
 Phew!